Logo

 John Roberts sees such plans as discrimination in violation of the Constitution's Equal Protection Clause and Brown v Board of Education.

-In Pavan v Smith, the Supreme Court "summarily overruled" the Arkansas Supreme Court's decision that the state did not have to list same-sex spouses on birth certificates; Clarence Thomas, Samuel Alito, and Neil Gorsuch dissented, but Roberts did not join their dissent, leaving open speculation that he might have ruled with the majority.
+In Pavan v Smith, the Supreme Court "summarily overruled" the Arkansas Supreme Court's decision that the state does not have to list same-sex spouses on birth certificates; Thomas, Alito, and Gorsuch dissented, but Roberts joined the majority.

 In October 2020, John Roberts joined the justices in an "apparently unanimous" decision to reject an appeal from Kim Davis, who refused to provide marriage licenses to same-sex couples.

-In 2007, John Roberts received an honorary degree from the College of the Holy Cross, where he delivered a commencement address that same year.
+In 2007, John Roberts received an honorary degree from the College of the Holy Cross.

 On June 21,2020, John Roberts fell at a Maryland country club; his forehead required sutures and he stayed overnight in the hospital for observation.